AtherActive-net/auraJSS/README.md

 AuraJSS is a library that allows you to create fully fledged stylesheets using Javascript.
 With a high focus on being dynamic, you can choose to compile to file, or to do it on the fly!

 ## But why?
 Honestly, it started out as a small little fun project.
-This quickly became more serious though and is now being developed to be extremely usable and fast.col
+This quickly became more serious though and is now being developed to be extremely usable and fast!

 ## Quickstart
 First, you will need to install AuraJSS from NPM.